wso2/docs-is/en/includes/references/grant-types-in-asgardeo.md

 1. The user visits the client application and requests login through the root organization.
 2. The client application redirects the authorization code request to the root organization.
-3. Asgardeo prompts the login page of the root organization's application.
+3. {{ product_name }} prompts the login page of the root organization's application.
 4. The user selects the **Organization Login** authentication option.
 5. The root organization prompts the user to enter the suborganization name.
 6. The user enters the suborganization name.